Hanro50/GMLL/README.md

 Minecraft Authentication server fixes
 > Please note this only fixes the client side checks.
 However, the proxy module can be ran independently from the rest of GMLL to a degree.
 Meaning it can be used as a proxy to fix the server side checks as well.

+Minecraft forge for 1.5.2, 1.5.1, 1.5 and 1.4.7
+> I redirect the download requests from these older versions of forge to an archive.
+This allows these versions to get the files they require to function.

 # NBT Shenanigans
 GMLL has a sub module capable of reading NBT Data.
 GMLL does provide two translations for NBT data out of the box, one that discards type information and one that preserves it.